Ute Vinzing

-Ute Vinzing (born 9 September 1936) is a German operatic soprano who received the title Kammersängerin.
-She is known for dramatic roles by Richard Wagner and Richard Strauss, including Brünnhilde, Isolde, Ortrud, Kundry, Elektra and the Dyer's Wife, which she performed internationally.
+Ute Vinzing (born 9 September, 1936) is a German dramatic soprano who received the title Kammersängerin.
+She is known for roles such as Wagner's Brünnhilde, Isolde, Ortrud and Kundry, and for Elektra and the Dyer's Wife by Richard Strauss, which she performed at international stages.

 Career

 Training and artistic beginnings

 Born in Wuppertal, Vinzing first learned the profession of seamstress.
 She then took private singing lessons, first with Elisabeth Boeker in Lüdenscheid.
 Without the knowledge of her family she continued her studies with Francesco Carrino in Düsseldorf.
 In December 1966, she won first prize at the first Bundeswettbewerb Gesang., with Josef Greindl and Elisabeth Grümmer as jury members.
-She then received an audition from Wieland Wagner, who recommended her to Bernhard Klee, then Generalmusikdirektor at the Theater Lübeck, who made her a member of the ensemble..
+She then received an audition from Wieland Wagner, who recommended her to Bernhard Klee, then Generalmusikdirektor at the Theater Lübeck, who made her a member of the ensemble.

 In 1967, she made her debut at the Theater Lübeck in the role of Marie in Smetana's Die verkaufte Braut.
 During the following three years in Lübeck she worked on 14 leading roles.
 At first she was mainly used in the Italian repertoire, but sang these roles in German, as was customary at the time.
-Her Lübeck roles included among others Mimì in Puccini's La Bohème, the title role in his Madama Butterfly, Desdemona in Verdi's Otello, Leonora in his Die Macht des Schicksals, as well as roles in contemporary repertoire, such as in Aufführung by Ján Cikker and the Bride in Fortner's Bluthochzeit.
-In the latter production, she got to know Martha Mödl, from whom she subsequently received instruction in voice training and language treatment.
-In Lübeck she also performed her first Wagner parts: Elisabeth in Tannhäuser and Senta in Der fliegende Holländer.
+Her Lübeck roles included among others Mimì in Puccini's La bohème, the title role in his Madama Butterfly, Desdemona in Verdi's Otello, Leonora in his Die Macht des Schicksals, as well as roles in contemporary repertoire, such as in Aufführung by Ján Cikker and the Bride in Fortner's Bluthochzeit.
+In the latter production, she got to know Martha Mödl, from whom she subsequently received instruction in voice training and language instructions.
+In Lübeck she also performed her first Wagner roles: Elisabeth in Tannhäuser and Senta in Der fliegende Holländer.

-From 1971 to 1976, Vinzing joined the ensemble of the Opernhaus Wuppertal under the direction of Kurt Horres, where she expanded her dramatic roles.
-In Italian, she added Abigaille in Verdi's Nabucco, Élisabeth de Valois in his Don Carlos, and the title role in Puccini's Tosca to her repertoire.
-In Wuppertal, she also sang Brünnhilde in Wagner's The Ring of the Nibelungen for the first time in 1974.
-Her last role in Wuppertal in 1976 was Kundry in Parsifal.
-She has worked exclusively as a freelance singer since.
+From 1971 to 1976, Vinzing joined the ensemble of the Opernhaus Wuppertal directed by Kurt Horres, where she expanded her dramatic roles.
+In Italian, she added Abigaille in Verdi's Nabucco, Élisabetta in his Don Carlos, and the title role in Puccini's Tosca to her repertoire.
+In Wuppertal, she also performed Brünnhilde in Wagner's The Ring of the Nibelungen for the first time in 1974.
+Her last role in Wuppertal in 1976, was Kundry in Parsifal after which, she worked as a freelance singer.